“WE WILL NEVER FORGET!”

 “This is not whining.
 She’s being attacked.
 This is an existential threat,” he said.
 “She’s getting death threats on a daily basis.”

-Some conservatives have pushed back on assertions that the criticism against Omar constitute incitements to violence.
+Some conservatives have pushed back on assertions that the criticism of Omar constitutes incitement to violence.

-“Just so we are clear on basic notions of reality: When someone calls out a public official for things they said, it is not endangering their life or inciting violence,” tweeted Rep. Dan Crenshaw, R-T.X., “Claiming otherwise is just an attempt to silence your critics.”
+“Just so we are clear on basic notions of reality: When someone calls out a public official for things they said, it is not endangering their life or inciting violence,” tweeted Rep. Dan Crenshaw, a Texas Republican.
+“Claiming otherwise is just an attempt to silence your critics.”